MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Prepositions

+\[one of the locative prepositions is used for possession, and it is also used to form, for lack of a better term, 'bare genitives' as in "X is Y's"\]

 ### A.B.
 Particles

 #### A.B.C.
 The definite articles (?) and (?)

-\[these articles are used for both strong and weak definites, but not with nouns that are modified by a determiner or possessed(?)\]
+\[these articles are used for both strong and weak definites, but not with nouns that are modified by a determiner or possessed(?); the plural article is not used with indefinites at all\]

 The article (?) is identical to (?) in every way, except the former is used for plural referents.